TristanDamron/least-square-regression/README.md

 * Pretty vs Simple outputs
 * Support common delimiter types for csv/dsv data
 * Removed sample data that existed in previous versions
+* regress function in modules now returns a tuple of values

 # Getting Started
 If this is your first time using Regress, getting started is easy.
 Simply download this repository as a .zip or by cloning it with `git clone https://github.com/TristanDamron/regress.git`